We use cookies to try and give you a better experience in Freshdesk.

 This request popped up while I was self-debating how to run the hazer at my next show.
 Usually, I wind up running a 5-pin-DIN remote control, but I think it would be better overall if Maestro had control of everything.
 Imagine, for example, Maestro also had intensity-level triggers.
 I could set the hazer up for minimal haze (just enough for atmosphere) at the start of the night, but tell Maestro to flood the stage with maximum haze when we hit > 95% intensity or whatever.
 Now I have something that suits the venue but is still reactive as a special effect.

-1 Votes
+2 Votes

-Gabby Odowichuk posted 10 months ago Admin
+Gabby Odowichuk posted about 1 year ago Admin

 Hi Wes!